devansh-29-glitch/Somnus/README.md

 ## 💬 Interpretation

-Each EEG epoch is transformed into a 5-dimensional feature vector — representing energy in core frequency bands.
+Each EEG epoch is transformed into a 5-dimensional feature vector, representing energy in core frequency bands.
 Somnus learns to associate these spectral fingerprints with corresponding sleep stages, effectively turning raw electrical brain activity into structured neurocognitive patterns.

 ---